UmerBaig123/dynamicFolio/README.md

 API-TOKEN for gitlab you can get one if you go to https://gitlab.com -> click profile picture -> preferences -> access tokens

+`SERPAPIKEY`

+API-Key for serpAPi, you can get a free account at https://serpapi.com, it only gives 100 requests per month, but you wont need more

 ## Features

 Here are few things you can add to your portfolio